 For all tests we used a computer with the operational system Windows 7 64 bits, an Intel® Core I7™ 870 processor with 2.93 GHz, 8GB of RAM and a GeForce GTX 580 graphics card.

-Table 1 presents the comparison of rates in frames per second (FPS) obtained for a fixed camera position, for scenes with different quantities of objects, at a resolution of 1920x1200.
+Table 1 presents the comparison of rates in frames per second (FPS) obtained for a fixed camera position, for scenes with different numbers of objects, at a resolution of 1920x1200.
 One can note that the difference of FPS is small in scenes with fewer objects and virtually nonexistent in scenes with more objects.

 Comparative performance tests for a fixed camera position without and with the use of labels (resolution: 1920x1200).